 Verbs come in all shapes and sizes.
 Some show action and some do not.
 Some describe or rename the subject in the sentence.
 Verbs that describe or rename the subject are called linking verbs.

 Another way to define linking verbs is that linking verbs do not express action but connect the subject and verb to more information.
-Some words can function both as a linking verb and an action verb as you will see in some of the sentences below.
+Some words can function as both linking verbs and action verb as you will see in some of the sentences below.

 Is isn’t something that Michael can actually do.
 Instead, it connects the subject, Michael to more information about him, that he really enjoys playing or watching the ball.
 So in this sentence is is a linking verb.